SchmidtDSE/bart-ridership-example/README.md

 <br>

 ### Build from scratch
 The dataset is pre-built but the data pipeline can be run by using `pipeline/pipeline.sh`.
-Note that this is expected to be run on with the following dependencies already installed:
+Note that this is expected to be run with the following dependencies already installed:

  - **Python 3**: Need an install with Python 3 and pip available.
 See the [Hitchiker's Guide for installation details](https://docs.python-guide.org/starting/installation/).
  - **wget**: This utility is typically pre-installed on Linux but can be added with `apt-get install wget` or equivalent.
 For Mac, consider the [wget brew formula](https://formulae.brew.sh/formula/wget).
 For Windows, consider a [third-party wget build](https://eternallybored.org/misc/wget/).
 Note that use of community builds is at your own risk.